Donation of Pepin

 The Donation extended the temporal rule of the popes beyond the duchy of Rome, establishing the "Frankish Papacy" and providing a legal basis for the creation of the Papal States.
-The Donation was subsequently "confirmed by Pippin’s successors, Charlemagne and Louis the Pious, in 778 and 817 respectively," as both "sought to strengthen their ties with the pope."
+The Donation was subsequently "confirmed by Pippin's successors, Charlemagne and Louis the Pious, in 778 and 817 respectively," as both "sought to strengthen their ties with the pope."
 Although the Donation "involved territories that were technically not Pippin's to give," the inability of the Byzantine Empire to control these lands signalled that "the imperial presence in central Italy" was at an end.
-Before gaining Pepin's help, the pope had in fact appealed to Byzantine Emperor Constantine V, but without results.
+Before gaining Pepin's help, the pope had in fact appealed to Byzantine Emperor Constantine V without success.
 The Donation of Pepin came at a "critical time in the history of the early Middle Ages," and "had a significant impact on the history of the papal states."
+The Donation prompted debate "at the time as well as in subsequent historiography" due to the "symbolic importance of the cities involved" and the "practicalities of seeing the agreement implemented," since the donation did not adhere to the Quierzy statement exactly.
+It has also sparked debate regarding the credibility of the manuscript in which it was referenced.
+Some scholars take issue with the terminology due to the fact the lands in question were not "donated" in the traditional sense.